v0idravl/v0idravl/README.md

-│ Offensive security practitioner focused on internal networks, Active         │ │ Directory, reverse engineering, binary exploitation, and Linux systems.      │ │                                                                              │ │ Right now I’m pushing deeper into C, x86-64, GDB, Ghidra, pwntools, and AD   │ │ lab work.
-You can find me on pwn.college, HackTheBox, and OffSec Proving     │ │ Grounds.                                                                     │ │                                                                              │ │ If you work on similar things, feel free to reach out.                       │ └──────────────────────────────────────────────────────────────────────────────┘
+│ Offensive security practitioner focused on internal networks, Active         │ │ Directory, reverse engineering, binary exploitation, and Linux systems.      │ │                                                                              │ │ Focused on pushing deeper into C, x86-64, GDB, Ghidra, pwntools, and         │ │ multi-host enterprise lab work.
+You can find me on pwn.college, HackTheBox,  │ │ and OffSec Proving Grounds.                                                  │ │                                                                              │ │ If you're working on similar things, feel free to reach out.                 │ └──────────────────────────────────────────────────────────────────────────────┘

 ┌─[ contact ]──────────────────────────────────────────────────────────────────┐